 First, the kickstand design is genius with the strap that holds the second strap up to make it easier to fold the leg in.

 Second, magnets!
 The panel folds together and holds itself together with magnets.
-No latches, no extra metal, just magnets doing its thing.
+No latches, no extra metal, just magnets doing their thing.
 It’s so easy to bring out and put away.

 How Well It Performs